52North/SOS/README.md

 The Data Access Objects (DAO) layer will also be harmonized to provide a single point for accessing and manipulating the data in the database.
 This will reduce the maintenance and the SOS and the REST interface will easily support new database features.

 In the [Sensor Web Suite database project](https://github.com/52North/series-hibernate) the harmonized database model and the DAO layer will be provided as a separate project for use in the future 52N SOS and 52N Sensor WEB REST-API implementations.
-Additionally the [52N SOS Proxy](https://github.com/52North/series-sos-proxy) will also use this project to persist the metadata of the harvested SOS services.
+Additionally, the [52N SOS Proxy](https://github.com/52North/series-sos-proxy) will also use this project to persist the metadata of the harvested SOS services.

 ## Quick Start